 - 4.1 Whilst there is no legal duty specifically placed on Rugby Borough Council to consult with respect to this type of policy, it is good practice to do so and is in line with the Department for Transport's "Taxi and Private Hire Vehicle Licensing: Best Practice Guidance" (March 2010). - 4.2 Consultation with the public, trade and other stakeholders has been overseen by the Council's Licensing Team.
-The consultation lasted for eight weeks and was available online or in hard copy at Rugby Borough Council's Town Hall. - 4.3 All relevant licence holders were notified in writing of the consultation and invited to submit their responses.

-- 4.4 In addition, the local MP, Trading Standards and Rugby Disability Forum were notified in writing of the consultation. - 4.5 The Licensing Team has considered all feedback received and details of the feedback and Rugby Borough Council's response can be found at Appendix B Matrix of Consultation Responses. - 4.6 Further to the consultation, amendments have been made to the policy.
-These amendments did not give rise to fundamental changes to the policy but did provide clarification where appropriate.
+The consultation lasted for eight weeks and was available online or in hard copy at Rugby Borough Council's Town Hall. - 4.3 All relevant licence holders were notified in writing of the consultation and invited to submit their responses. - 4.4 In addition, the local MP, Trading Standards and Rugby Disability Forum were notified in writing of the consultation. - 4.5 The Licensing Team considered all feedback received and details of the feedback and Rugby Borough Council's response were appended to the report considered by the Licensing and Safety Committee on 13 October 2020.
+This can be found via the following link Agenda Licensing and Safety Committee 13 October 2020. - 4.6 Further to the consultation, the amendments did not give rise to fundamental changes to the policy but did provide clarification where appropriate. - 4.7 Following consideration of the draft policy by Committee, the Licensing Team has considered the effect of COVID-19 on the hackney carriage and private hire vehicle trade, particularly in relation to requirements for ultralow emission vehicles by 2021.
+Given the prevailing economic climate at this time, the Licensing Team consider that it would be reasonable to extend the period relating to ultra-low emission vehicles to 2023.